 SSR1 Recommendation 16

-ICANN should continue its outreach efforts to expand Community participation and input into the SSR Framework development process.
-ICANN also should establish a process for obtaining more systematic input from other ecosystem participants.
+“ICANN should continue its outreach efforts to expand Community participation and input into the SSR Framework development process.
+ICANN also should establish a process for obtaining more systematic input from other ecosystem participants.”

 SSR2 Conclusion: This recommendation remains relevant and was only partially implemented.
 Given the lack of evidence that current outreach activities have resulted in expanded community participation, this recommendation cannot be considered to have achieved its intended effect.

-Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting, and SSR2 Recommendation 18: Informing Policy Debates for the SSR2 recommendations that expands upon the original SSR1 recommendation.
+Please see SSR2 Recommendation 8: Enable and Demonstrate Representation of Public Interest in Negotiations with Contracted Parties, SSR2 Recommendation 12: Overhaul DNS Abuse Analysis and Reporting Efforts to Enable Transparency and Independent Review, SSR2 Recommendation 13: Increase Transparency and Accountability of Abuse Complaint Reporting, and SSR2 Recommendation 18: Informing Policy Debates, for the SSR2 recommendations that expand upon the original SSR1 recommendation.

 Rationale:

-Ongoing involvement in related communities has accomplished the “participation” objective, but was unable to determine how information is “systematic[ally]” incorporated.
-This recommendation envisions greater public engagement with SSR initiatives, including the Frameworks and Annual Reports.
+Ongoing involvement in related communities has accomplished the “participation” objective but was unable to determine how information is “systematic[ally]” incorporated.
+This recommendation envisions greater public engagement with SSR initiatives, including frameworks and annual reports.
 This recommendation resulted in no obvious changes to the way the IS-SSR Framework and Annual Reports are created.

 There is ongoing outreach to related communities with existing relationships to ICANN org, which accomplishes the “participation” objective.
 However, the recommendation requests outreach to additional SSR communities.